shsagir/play-area-sync/docs/mysql-uni.md

 ### MySQL via GUI

 Sometimes it's handy to manage your remote MySQL database with a graphical interface.
-We recommend [MySQL Workbench](http://www.mysql.com/products/workbench/) (Mac/Linux/Windows).
+We recommend the free [MySQL Workbench](http://www.mysql.com/products/workbench/) (Mac/Linux/Windows).
 There is also [Navicat](http://www.navicat.com/products/navicat-for-mysql) (also multi-platform), [HeidiSQL](http://www.heidisql.com/) for Windows and [Sequel Pro](http://www.sequelpro.com/) for Mac.
 And a [host of others](https://www.google.com/search?q=mysql%20gui).

 All clients have connection presets that help you to establish the SSH tunnel and the MySQL connection in one convenient step.
 In the connection info you will insert all the SSH access information and the MySQL connection information.

 The MySQL hostname will not be `127.0.0.1` or `localhost` — it's the remote server:
 `{{app-name}}.mysql.{{region}}.frbit.com`.

 #### phpMyAdmin